Mighty lap from Hamilton secures pole position for Abu Dhabi Grand Prix

 3 November, 2012

-Nov.3 (Apex) Lewis Hamilton scored his sixth pole position of the season in fine style, when he powered around the sparkling Yas Marina Circuit to nab the top spot start on a track that he clearly enjoys.
+Nov.3 (GP247) Lewis Hamilton scored his sixth pole position of the season in fine style, when he powered around the sparkling Yas Marina Circuit to nab the top spot start on a track that he clearly enjoys.
 He has qualified on the front row for all four editions of the race in the United Arab Emirates.

 Hamilton’s pole winning lap in the McLaren was mighty, set in his first flying run during Q3, and it did the business without him having to have a final run while his rivals all gave it their best shots, but in vain.